16

 Day05

-Acclimatization day and hike to Syanboche
+Acclimatization Day, Hike to Syanboche 3hrs

 Namche is an ideal location for rest and acclimatization before venturing into the higher elevations.
 We can enjoy a relaxing day and an optional short hike to the Everest View Hotel, which typically takes us around two hours.
-Alternatively, a trek to the top of Namche, Syanboche offers a stunning panoramic views of iconic peaks such as Everest, Lhotse, Nuptse, Amadablam, and other nearby mountains.
+Alternatively, a trek to the top of Namche, Syanboche offers stunning panoramic views of iconic peaks such as Everest, Lhotse, Nuptse, Amadablam, and other nearby mountains.
 Additionally, travelers can explore fascinating museums in the area, which provide insights into the local cultures and heritage.

 Day06